jwyuen/dotslash/README.md

-This library is mostly a wrapper over the excellent Symfony Console library, but with added functionality that doesn't exist in the Console library such as logging, email notifications, and a timer.
+This library is mostly a wrapper over the excellent Symfony Console library, but with added functionality that doesn't exist in the Console library such as logging, email notifications, and a execution timer.

 ## What is the purpose?
 The purpose is to simplify creation of command line scripts